 Fires should be used sparingly, as they are among the most serious visual impacts in the backcountry.
-Always carry a stove; use it for most if not all of your cooking needs and only build a fire when it is safe and will not cause further damage or deplete wood supplies.
+Always carry a stove.
+Use it for most if not all of your cooking needs and only build a fire when it is safe and will not cause further damage or deplete wood supplies.

 To preserve vegetation and ground cover, please don’t gather firewood from the area around your campsite or elsewhere in the park (this is a ticketable offence under the Park Act).
 Dead wood is an important habitat element for many plants and animals and it adds organic matter to the soil.
-More information about campfires in the backcountry »
+Click here for more information about campfires in the backcountry.

 Pets and domestic animals must be on a leash at all times and are not allowed in beach areas or park buildings.
 You are responsible for their behaviour and must dispose of their excrement.
 Backcountry areas are not suitable for dogs or other pets due to wildlife issues and the potential for problems with bears.